-As new channels and devices proliferate, as increasingly digitally-savvy consumers adopt new behavioral patterns and shifting expectations of what amounts to “good service,” as business models undergo digital transformations, the banking financial services, and insurance (BFSI) industry is in the midst of lasting changes.
+As new channels and devices proliferate, as increasingly digitally-savvy consumers adopt new behavioral patterns and shifting expectations of what amounts to “good service,” as business models undergo digital transformations, the banking, financial services, and insurance (BFSI) industry is in the midst of lasting changes.

-BFSI businesses are understandably endeavoring to stay ahead of the industry curve, all while maintaining a focus on the fundamental issues cost reduction, revenue growth, and risk mitigation.
+BFSI businesses are understandably endeavoring to stay ahead of the industry curve, all while maintaining a focus on the fundamental issues of cost reduction, revenue growth, and risk mitigation.
 Their digital transformations are not just about technological adjustments; they will impact everything from customers, employees, partners, and even products.
 More importantly, it is a journey driven by the various challenges and opportunities sweeping the BFSI industry.

 The key areas of challenges

 - Manage decreasing consumer trust and rising privacy demands

 - Understand where, when, and how to engage each customer and meet their evolving needs in real-time

 - Monitor customer perceptions and interactions to identify what is drawing them to or pushing them away from, the brand

 - Implement the right omnichannel customer engagement initiatives to reduce churn and cultivate long-term loyalty

 - Leverage data-driven insights to differentiate brand offerings

 - Gauge customer interests or lack thereof in different products based on a diversity of behavioral, transactional, demographic, psychographic, and contextual data